Mdwf-droid/SharpMod/README.md

 # Donate

-SharpMod is a free open source project that is developed in personal time.
-You can show your appreciation for SharpMod and support future development by donating.
+Perhaps later... :)

-(See codeplex page for donate link)
+# Future

-Future
+- Maintain this piece of code ?
 - try to solve bugs
-- make a Mono sound renderer (Have some ideas with PortAudio)
+- make a Mono sound renderer (Have some ideas with PortAudio)... perhaps with .NET Core...
-- Test and adapt for Moonlight
+- port to .NET Core

 Have fun !